Langtang-trek

 During the Trek:

-• Standard guesthouses throughout the trekking route
+• Standard guesthouses and teahouses throughout the trekking route

 • Basic but comfortable facilities